-There was a great Passap site in the U.K., done by Woolleys but it seems to have disappeared and
+There was a great Passap site in the U.K., done by Woolleys but it has disappeared and has been taken

-has been taken over by one of those annoying, go nowhere, search pages, that just waste our time!
-It did have the
+over by one of those annoying, go nowhere, search pages, that just waste our time!
+It did have the history of Passap

-history of Passap machines, a wonderful chart for Duo 80 owners that gives the E6000 machine techniques to help
+machines, a wonderful chart for Duo 80 owners that gives the E6000 machine techniques to help you in following

-you in following those E6000 patterns, a "find a part number" spot and other goodies.
-If you know where
+those E6000 patterns, a "find a part number" spot and other goodies.
+Needles of Steel has managed to

 Got a Superba and wish you could find more information on it?
 Check out the Superba/White/Singer